Turn empty space into Birthday Party revenue with our simple automations | Book demo

 • No free plan to get started.

-Ideal for: Small towns with recurring events, sports leagues, summer programs, or municipal activity registrations, especially if you want to do more than just collect data.
+Ideal for: Towns with recurring events, sports leagues, summer programs, or municipal registrations, especially if you want to do more than just collect data.

 Final Thoughts: Surveying Builds Community

-Written by Olivier Rousseau Olivier is a kids sports programs owner who has been operating for over a decade with locations in Montreal, Quebec city & Ottawa.
-He also helps Gymnastics Club, Swim Schools and Dance Studios streamline their operations.
+Written by Olivier Rousseau Olivier is a kids' sports programs owner who has been operating for over a decade with locations in Montreal, Quebec City, and Ottawa.
+He also helps Gymnastics Clubs, Swim Schools, and Dance Studios streamline their operations.
 He is the co-founder of Activity Messenger an online registration platform for the sports & leisure industry.

 Subscribe for exclusive content